ACasey31/Data-Wrangling-Exercise/README.md

 # Data-Wrangling-Exercise

-This assignment aims to make use of R and R packages dplyr and plyr for a beginner user using a public dataset.
+This assignment aims to make use of R and R packages dplyr and plyr for a beginner user using a public dataset (made available by University of California Irvine).
+This assignment was part of my Springboard Data Analysis Course to demonstrate "data wrangling".

 About: